lilott8/CS220-Final/README.md

 ===============
 #Changelog:

- - Troubleshoot the output of the SPC.
-It isn't anywhere clost to consistent with what my hand drawn diagram should be.
+ - Implemented the boost R* tree.

 ##Done:

+ - Removed the binary tree and added the R* tree from boost.
  - Added the Binary tree interface for running SPC in V+ElogE time
  - Binary tree implemented
  - Boost::Polygon::Voronoi has been "implimented".
 This is a loose implementation